 NOTE: To test a P0155: Heated Oxygen Sensor Circuit Malfunction Bank 2 Sensor 1 trouble code, take a look at this tutorial: Oxygen Sensor Heater Test -P0155 (2.5L Grand Vitara).

-Bank 1 Sensor 1 Oxygen Sensor
+Circuit Descriptions of Bank 1 Sensor 1 Oxygen Sensor

 Your 1999-2000 2.5L Suzuki Grand Vitara has a total of 4 oxygen sensors.
 The O2 sensor that we're gonna' test is the one that's identified as the Bank 1 Sensor 1 O2 sensor.
 This sensor is usually abbreviated as HO2S11 and if you're wondering where exactly it's located... take a look at this section: 1999-2000 2.5L Grand Vitara Oxygen Sensor Locations.